purpleladydragons/KhanProject/README.md

 Infection Algos
 ---------
 Total infection is just a simple DFS from the given user.

 Limited infection breaks the graph up into its separate components first.
 It then totally infects the components in order of size until they get too large to fit under the desired number of infections.
-At that point, the remaining smallest component is split into subgroups in order to minimize the number of pure students with different versions than their teachers.
-Then a priorized BFS searches for pure students, students, and pure coaches in that order until reaching the desired number of infected users.
+Then a priorized BFS searches on the next smallest component for pure students, student-coaches, and pure coaches in that order until reaching the desired number of infected users.

 To Do
 -------